CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 console.log(`branch_name_from_context_vars: ${branch_name_from_context_vars}`);

-// You can also use GitHub Actions Context expression (though it’s not very meaningful):
+// You can also use GitHub Actions Context expression (though less meaningful):

 const branch_name_from_context = "${{ github.ref }}";